-- Price of the Underlying Security – This has the overriding influence on the amount of the option Premium – generally, a more expensive security will have higher priced options and vice versa.
+- Price of the Underlying Security – This has the overriding influence on the amount of the option Premium in general terms: a more expensive security will have higher priced options and vice versa.
 As the security gains and loses value, the option price changes.
-As touched on earlier, the degree that the option price changes is dependent on all the factors influencing the option and not only on the actual change in the price of the underlying security.
+As touched on earlier, the degree to which the option price changes is dependent on all the factors influencing the option and not only on the actual change in the price of the underlying security.

 - Strike Price – The amount of intrinsic value an option has is determined by where the strike price is in relation to the price of the underlying security.
 The more intrinsic value the option has, that portion “In the Money”, the less influence the other metrics will have, and the option price will change more in line with the underlying security.
 This would be consistent with an increasing Delta reading.